Code-Institute-Submissions/DannyNagyAI-Code-Institute-Milestone-Project-02_MarResub/README.md

 -  Build a login function that allows user to share news and talk about upcoming games.

-- Due to lack of time/resubmission deadline, I did not find a solution in JS in time that could load data from standings into, Premier League and La Liga table on leaderbords page.
+- Due to lack of time/resubmission deadline, I did not find a solution in JSON and JS in time that could load data from standings into, Premier League and La Liga table on leaderbords page.

 - Due to lack of time/resubmission deadline, I did not find a quick solution for changing some of the ID names in HTML/CSS because of the Boostrap templates/theme many rules.

 - A recomendation is to save data to a **local storage** or **session storage** for faster performance and unnecessary web-trafic use.

+- A **free** subscription on SportDataApi(https://sportdataapi.com/) give accesss to use of two leagues and this was choosen for this project.
+To be able to access more leauges then a payed subscription is needed.

 All this would be in the 2.0 version.